Communication, 2021 Style

 Turn up the volume

 2020 may have been the first year you've had to be on camera and a live camera to boot.
 It's a very different proposition looking into a client's eyes than it is staring at a fuzzy, pixelated image or worse, a black camera lens as you play presenter.
 Want to make it look and sound better?
 Go overboard.
 That means increasing your energy and animating your voice beyond the normal levels.
-At first, you're going to feel self-conscious but these tricks will help boost your confidence while at the same time help communicate personal interest and positivity.
+At first, you're going to feel self-conscious but these tricks will help boost your confidence while at the same time help you communicate personal interest and positivity.
 Start with a 10-15 per cent increase in volume when you speak.
 Notice what happens to your body when you do that?
 Your diaphragm lifts, your back straightens and you immediately look more engaged.
 Now, if you can aim for an eventual 20-30 per cent boost in volume, you'll actually find there's a commensurate rise in how you view your own message.
 That's right, you'll end up being more convinced of what you're selling.
 And if you're more convinced....

 An eye for an ear

 Yes, you read it right.
 You want to get someone to hear you?
 Look into their eyes, it's deeply personal and powerful and the most profound way to communicate interest in another person.
 Online, that can be harder to achieve (see above) but there are ways to compensate.
-When you want to emphasize a word, phrase, key selling point (ha), lean in to the camera, get closer to the lens.
+When you want to emphasise a word, phrase, key selling point (ha), lean in to the camera, get closer to the lens.
 Throw in a smile too and you've created some instant warmth.
-It also says, I'm looking right at and you need to hear what I'm saying.
+It also says, I'm looking right at you and you need to hear what I'm saying.
 It's a wake up call to your audience who may or may not be asleep already.

 Time to get physical

-Some experts say that non-verbal cues make up 90% of what we say and if there's even a fraction of truth in that number, you body has to help drive home your message.
+Some experts say that non-verbal cues make up 90% of what we say and if there's even a fraction of truth in that number, your body has to help drive home your message.
 What are you doing with your hands?
 Where are they?
 Ideally resting somewhere in the middle of your body, with powerful but limited gesticulations.
 You want to underline a point?
 Use your hand.
 Bring it out in front, conductor-style and time the motion to the beat of your words.
 Stop when you want to make your point.
 There's a reason we say someone's speech is punchy.

 This is the hardest thing to change or manipulate but there are ways to get over shortcomings and/or deliver your message with added zest.
 Slow down.
 Now, slow it down even more.
 We often speak much faster than we intend and the message can get lost in the process.
-One way to force yourself to slow down is using pause.
+One way to force yourself to slow down is using pauses.
 It creates enormous dramatic effect and has the powerful ability to underline or highlight.
 Use it immediately before or after a key point and watch what happens to your audience.
 They will respond.
 It might feel unnatural but trust me, it wreaks of power and says you're in command of the room.

 Adding a bit of colour